-- 8.4.18.5.1 The Neighbourhood Precincts, as shown on Schedule F, shall be developed primarily with residential uses, complemented by community amenities such as schools, parks, community centres and daycare facilities, as required, and retail and service commercial uses in accordance with Section 8.2.
+- 8.4.1 The Neighbourhood Precincts, as shown in Schedule FG, shall be developed primarily with residential uses, complemented by community amenities such as schools, parks, community centres and daycare facilities, as required.
 Live-work units also shall be permitted in all Neighbourhood Precincts.
-A mix of high-rise, mid-rise and low-rise buildings, as described in Policy 8.6.1, and a mix of apartment dwellings and townhouses shall be encouraged in each of the four Neighbourhood Precincts identified in Schedule F (N1, N2, N3 and N4). - 8.4.2 Further to Policy 8.4.1, street-related commercial uses, including retail stores, restaurants, places of entertainment, personal and business services, and professional offices shall be permitted on Applemill Road within Neighbourhood Precinct N1, on Interchange Way in Neighbourhood Precinct N2, and on Edgeley Boulevard in Neighbourhood Precincts N1 and N2 as indicated on Schedule H. Small-scale, neighbourhood-oriented commercial uses, such as convenience stores and restaurants, shall also be permitted on corner lots in all Neighbourhood Precincts. - 8.4.38.5.2 Lands within the Black Creek Remediation Area identified on Schedule J, which encompasses the Black Creek floodplain, shall be subject to Policies 5.6.4 to 5.6.9.
-Modifications to the boundaries of Neighbourhood Precinct N4, based on the Black Creek Remediation Strategy, may be made without amendment to this plan. - 8.5.3 Recognizing the close proximity of Highway 400/existing industrial uses to the planned residential areas reflected in the cross-hatched portions of Neighbourhood Precincts N1 and N4 on Schedule F, office uses and ancillary commercial as outlined in Policy 8.6.1 will be permitted as an alternative to residential uses in these areas for the purposes of avoiding/ mitigating possible nuisance effects on the residential development. - 8.4.48.5.4 Redevelopment in Neighbourhood Precincts N3 and N4 shall occur in an orderly manner, ensuring that future residential and other sensitive land uses have clearly defined connections to Highway 7 and/or Jane Street for pedestrians and vehicles and provide an appropriate transition to existing industrial uses within and adjacent to the VMC, to the satisfaction of the City.
+A mix of high-rise, mid-rise and low-rise buildings, as described in Policy 8.6.1, and a mix of apartment dwellings and townhouses shall be encouraged in each of the four Neighbourhood Precincts identified in Schedule FG (N1, N2, N3 and N4). - 8.4.2 Further to Policy 8.4.1, street-related commercial uses, including retail stores, restaurants, places of entertainment, personal and business services, and professional offices shall be permitted on Highway 7, Applemill Road within Neighbourhood Precinct N1, on Interchange Way in Neighbourhood Precinct N2, and on Edgeley Boulevard in Neighbourhood Precincts N1 and N2 and other streets in the Station Precinct, as indicated in Schedule IH.
+Small-scale, neighbourhood-oriented commercial uses, such as convenience stores and restaurants, shall also be permitted on corner lots in all Neighbourhood Precincts.
+Such uses shall be required on Highway 7 in the vicinity of planned VIVA stations, as indicated in Schedule I. In addition, small-scale convenience retail may be permitted on corner lots within Neighbourhood Precincts. - 8.4.3 Office buildings shall be permitted in Neighbourhood Precincts provided they front onto and address Highway 7.

+- 8.4.4 A portion of the lands in the Neighbourhood Precinct east of Jane Street is located within the Black Creek floodplain.
+Subject to the recommendations of the Black Creek Stormwater Optimization Master Plan Class Environmental Assessment Study, which is considering improvements to the Black Creek, the City shall work with the Toronto and Region Conservation Authority to develop special land use policies for lands currently in the floodplain, but which are not expected be in the floodplain once the creek is improved.
+In the interim, development shall not be permitted in Special Study Area B (East) identified on Schedule G until special land use policies have been developed for the floodplain within the study area.
+Properties partially or wholly within Special Study Area B, but entirely outside the floodplain, are exempted from the development restrictions applicable to lands in the study area. - 8.4.3 Lands within the Black Creek Remediation Area identified in Schedule J, which encompasses the Black Creek floodplain, shall be subject to Policies 5.6.4-5.6.8.
+Modifications to the boundaries of Neighbourhood Precinct N4, based on the Black Creek Remediation Strategy, may be made without amendment to this plan. - 8.4.4 Redevelopment in Neighbourhood Precincts N3 and N4 shall occur in an orderly manner, ensuring that future residential and other sensitive land uses have clearly defined connections to Highway 7 and/or Jane Street for pedestrians and vehicles and provide an appropriate transition to existing industrial uses within and adjacent to the VMC, to the satisfaction of the City.

-8.58.6 Technology/Office East and West Employment Precincts
+8.5 Technology/Office Precincts